 During my junior year of college I was able to study abroad and spent three months in Europe that spring.
 After that, I was 100% hooked on learning about new cultures and seeing new places.
 During my entire senior year I was looking into programs such as the Peace Corps and teaching abroad that could get me more travel experience post-graduation.
 I KNEW I would need an income as I would graduate with $30 grand in student loan debt, but I wouldn’t let that hinder my need for adventure.
 In December of 2011 I officially knew I would be teaching in Korea that following summer.
 Little did I know that I would fall in love with Asia and stay there for more than two years.

-After 10 years of traveling internationally and through the states I am finally compiling some of my stories.
-I have so many memories of the places I have been and the people I have met along the way.
-I’ve been to about 20 countries by volunteering, teaching English, and making it a point to save and travel frugally.
+After 10 years of traveling internationally and through the states I finally compiled some of my stories and launched this blog in spring 2017.
+I have so many memories of the places I have been to and the people I have met along the way.
+Not only that, but at age 27 I knocked out my $30k in student debt – and no I did not have financial help from anyone besides myself.
+All the while I had traveled to about 20 countries by volunteering, teaching English, and making it a point to save and travel frugally.
 Enjoy the stories and bits of history!

 **Born & raised in Spokane, WA & currently living in Seattle, WA as a social worker.
 I help homeless and low-income adults get employment and services to become job ready.
 I am planning on doing that until I move abroad in the near future – date is secret; don’t tell my boss. 😉